ojbfive/oci-enablement-2022/README.md

 [NetFoundry support guide -- Deploy NetFoundry Edge Routers in OCI from Marketplace image in your own tenancy.](https://support.netfoundry.io/hc/en-us/articles/360054992952-Deployment-Guide-for-Oracle-Cloud-Edge-Routers)

 The average enterprise runs hundreds or even thousands of these applications and microservices, and they all “need network” and up and coming “micronets”.
 Whether internally-facing for employees or externally facing for customers, partners, suppliers, increasingly these applications are running in public cloud environments including Amazon Web Services, Microsoft Azure, and Google Cloud Platform and as demand continues to increase, so does competition.
-The economics are fascinating, with a great deal being written about the true cost of multicloud – but what about the true cost of network connecting those clouds?
+The economics are fascinating, with a great deal being written about the true cost of multi-cloud – but what about the true cost of network connecting those clouds?
 How private do those networks need to be, how performant, how secure, and what are the options?
 Multi Cloud with NetFoundry example below:

 ![](images/multi-cloud.png)

-Stay Ahead of the Multicloud Storm
+Stay Ahead of the Multi-cloud Storm
-While there are many issues to wrestle to the ground to find the “new normal” for thousands of enterprises growing their developer activities in house – and their DevOps teams to support those activities – in coordination with IT – there are new ways to manage cloud environments, which is what led NetFoundry to design our platform to abstract networks away from infrastructure, making multicloud connections simple.
+While there are many issues to wrestle to the ground to find the “new normal” for thousands of enterprises growing their developer activities in house – and their DevOps teams to support those activities – in coordination with IT – there are new ways to manage cloud environments, which is what led NetFoundry to design our platform to abstract networks away from infrastructure, making multi-cloud connections simple.
 Our platform helps enterprises improve service, manage multiple clouds and multi-application environments more efficiently, and reduce the costs associated with inflexible and expensive enterprise network interconnections such as MPLS, SD-WAN, and traditional VPN.
 The NetFoundry Platform enables instant creation of edge-to-cloud and cloud-to-cloud connection solutions across the Internet using any Internet access provider, increasing business velocity while eliminating the costs of expanding private networks and infrastructure to each cloud.

 ##### Part 1.
 OCI Autonomous Database connectivity with NetFoundry Platform